-Please accept this letter of comment on behalf of the Select Board of the Town of Arlington ("Arlington") in reference to the application for project eligibility/site approval submitted to MassHousing by 1165R Mass MA Property, LLC (the "Applicant") for a development of 130 units on an approximately 2-acre parcel off of Massachusetts Ave in Arlington, Massachusetts ("Development").
-The Board notes the many positives of the proposal along with several drawbacks of the project as presently designed, based upon the information provided by the Applicant including a project overview and traffic study, the application to MassHousing itself, the Board's personal knowledge of the locus, and its understanding of MassHousing's criteria for Smart Growth.
+Please accept this letter of support on behalf of the Select Board of the Town of Arlington ("Arlington") in reference to the application for project eligibility/site approval submitted to MassHousing by 1165R Mass MA Property, LLC (the "Applicant") for a development of 130 units on an approximately 2-acre parcel off of Massachusetts Ave in Arlington, Massachusetts ("Development").
+The Board notes the many positives of the proposal as presently understood, based upon the information provided by the Applicant including a project overview and traffic study, the application to MassHousing itself, the Board's personal knowledge of the locus, and its understanding of MassHousing's criteria for Smart Growth.
+This proposal has been undertaken in a cooperative manner with the Town of Arlington and builds upon a long history of civic and philanthropic engagement and community involvement by the proponent.

 In summary, the Board is encouraged by the many ways in which the project is consistent with goals and recommendations submitted relative to the site in the Arlington Master Plan, Housing Production Plan, Open Space Plan, and the Mill Brook Corridor Report.
-However, the Board is particularly concerned over the loss of commercial space currently used by artists and at least one other commercial tenant.
-Moreover, the Board believes that the presently proposed mix of market rate and affordable units should be examined further to best capitalize on this opportunity for expanding affordable units in Arlington.